Indonesian and Singaporean leaders hold annual talks, joined this year by their successors - ExBulletin

 Indonesian and Singaporean leaders hold annual talks, joined this year by their successors

-BOGOR, Indonesia (AP) Singapore Prime Minister Lee Hsien Loong and Indonesian President Joko Widodo on Monday celebrated continued cooperation between the two countries at their seventh and final leaders' retreat in Jakarta, an annual meeting between the two leaders of South-East Asia in which their successors also participated this year.
+BOGOR (Indonesia), April 29: Singapore Prime Minister Lee Hsien Loong and Indonesian President Joko Widodo on Monday celebrated the continued cooperation between the two countries at their seventh and final leaders' retreat in Jakarta, an annual meeting between the two leaders of Southeast Asia which also took place. in which their successors participated this year.

 Lee's visit to Indonesia is one of his last working trips before he hands over the reins of his administration to a new leader.
 The eldest son of Singaporean founding father Lee Kuan Yew announced his resignation earlier this month after two decades at the helm.
 His Deputy Prime Minister and Minister of Finance, Lawrence Wong, will succeed him in May.